top of page

 USA, Kannapolis, NC, USA

 Doug Meyer | Kannapolis, N.C.
-USA This course will teach you to use every part of an animal for food, utilitarian and craft products.
-You'll learn detailed butchery, delicious food preparation and how to preserve each part until it can be used, ensuring nothing goes to waste.
+USA This course teaches you how to use every part of the animal for food, tools, and crafts.
+You'll learn how to butcher, prepare, and preserve food so every part is used and nothing goes to waste.
 Price: $330

 • COYOTE FUR TANNING